The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 Filters differ in the method of how they capture air pollutants.
 The most popular one – HEPA filters – are mechanical filters.
 They will not allow anything bigger than 0.3 μm to pass through (for comparison, human hair has a diameter of about 50 μm).

 The HEPA filter will catch air pollutants that are more than 100 times smaller than a human hair.
-However, if they are 200 times smaller than a human hair, HEPA filter won’t be able to catch them.
+However, if they are 200 times smaller than human hair, the HEPA filter won’t catch them.

 What one filter can’t capture, another can.
 That’s why air purifier works by employing: